 Margaret has had extensive training and experience in a variety of settings including skilled nursing facilities, hospital setting including ICU, acute, outpatient and transitional care, schools, head start, home health and private practice.
 She has extensive training in the following: apraxia, oral motor, voicing for pediatrics and adults as well as certified in the Lee Silverman Voice Techniques.
 She is Vital Stim certified for pediatrics and adults with extensive training in feeding therapy.
 Other experience and training includes Voice prosthetic/voice restoration, accent reduction programs, Autism, Down’s syndrome, speech generated devices and recently the Myofascial Release and other manual techniques in Dysphagia.

+Chelsey joined Community Sports and Therapy Center in 2020.
 She is certified through the American Speech and Hearing Association and the Ohio Speech and Language Pathology Board and holds her certificate of clinical competence.
-Kalyn’s prior experience includes acute hospital settings, including ICU and psychiatric units.
-She also has experience in multiple outpatient settings with geriatrics, adults, and teenagers, as well as skilled nursing facilities and home health care.
-Kalyn has additional knowledge and training in respiratory muscle strength training (RMST) for dysphagia rehabilitation.
+Her experience includes acute hospital setting, outpatient services for geriatrics, adults, and pediatrics, skilled nursing facilities, and home health care.
+She is trained to perform modified barium swallow studies, and holds certifications in Vital Stem and LSVT LOUD.
+Chelsey will primarily be working in our Celina outpatient clinic and acute care hospital setting.

 Meet the Athletic Trainers at Community Sports and Therapy Center